All Episodes

 But what are your thoughts on the potential that maybe a federal agent did this?

-Unfortunately, sometimes it is inadvertently shown or disclosed to individuals, whether that be one agent to another agent or someone that may work in their office.
+And, you know, I've seen in my experience, unfortunately, when things of this nature get in the hands of law enforcement, unfortunately, sometimes it is inadvertently shown or disclosed to individuals, whether that be one agent to another agent or someone that may work in their office.

-Um, people don't always act with the highest form of ethics.
+People don't always act with the highest form of ethics.

-And so even showing family members or friends, this is a high profile case with two high profile individuals in that video.
+And so even showing family members or friends, this is a high-profile case with two high-profile individuals in that video.

-These are two individuals that, you know, as Americans we've seen in the music industry, we've grown to know, grown to learn about, and have enjoyed watching.
+These are two individuals that, you know, as Americans, we've seen in the music industry, we've grown to know, grown to learn about, and have enjoyed watching.

 And so that's the reason why something of this nature may ultimately be attractive to the public.